5 Small Reptile Pets That Live Happily in a 20-gallon Tank

 stacked large and small empty reptile enclosures

-Here at Vision Products, our most compact enclosure is a 20-gallon reptile enclosure.
+Here at Vision Products, our most compact enclosure is a 20-gallon reptile enclosure, but many consider a 10-gallon tank the smallest option for a reptile pet.

 5 Pets for 20-gallon Reptile Tanks